 The Ministry of General Education is eager to scale the programme to more children in Zambia.
-The Ministry committed to scaling Catch Up to 1,800 schools by 2020, and is poised to roll out the programme to 470 schools in 2018.
+The Ministry rolled out the Catch Up programme to approximately 1,800 schools in 2019.

 Although the pilot has concluded, the team looks at this next phase of scale as another opportunity to learn and improve.
 Already, the team made a number of improvements since the pilot, including:

 - Development of master trainers (selected from province, districts and zones) who were involved in the pilot to lead the scale up.